56 Different Types of Ants in Louisiana

 Florida harvester ants are a type of ant that can be found throughout the southeastern United States.

-These types of ants in Louisiana are typically black with orange-colored heads and abdomens.
+These ants in Louisiana are typically black with orange-colored heads and abdomens.

 They grow from 1/4-inch to 3/4-inch long, so they’re not the largest on this list of the types of ants in Louisiana.

-This creates a serious problem if you’re trying to get rid of them yourself at home because they’ll keep coming back.
+This creates a serious problem if you try to eliminate them at home because they’ll keep coming back.

 3. Metallic Big-headed Ant

-These types of ants in Louisiana are mostly found in the deep South, but they can also be seen in other areas.
+These ants in Louisiana are mostly found in the deep South but can also be seen in other areas.

 They usually nest underground and forage on the ground for food.
 To make matters worse, they have a bad habit of nesting near homes.